 Please review the handbook with your student and contact your school principal if you have questions, comments or concerns.
-CMS staff members are committed to the development of all students and ensuring they are prepared for further education, careers and success in life.
+CMS staff members are committed to the development of all students and to ensuring all students are prepared for further education, careers and success in life.

 Thank you again for putting your trust in CMS.
-We look forward to working with you and your student to achieve great things in the new academic year.
+We look forward to working with you and your student to achieve academic success this school year.